 |---|---|---|---|

-Pay varies significantly by title and licensing tier, even within the commercial and industrial category.
-Below are national average figures sourced from BLS, Salary.com, and ZipRecruiter data as of early 2026.
+Pay varies significantly by title and licensing tier even within the commercial and industrial category.
+Figures below are national averages drawn from BLS, Salary.com, and ZipRecruiter data as of early 2026.

 |---|---|